 Symptoms of endometriosis include pain in the lower tummy or back called “pelvic pain”, severe periods, and pain during or after sex.
 All that usually adds up to more symptoms, including fatigue, IBS, and so-called “endo-belly”.

 The only way to truly diagnose endometriosis is by having surgery called “laparoscopy”.
 This is also the most effective and known treatment.

 According to doctors, aside from laparoscopy, endometriosis treatment includes painkillers and hormones, however, most women find the best results with a holistic approach.

-This means a low FodMap diet, rest, avoidance of stress, light exercise such as pilates.
-Since men don’t understand endometriosis, having a partner who does help women a lot.
+This means a low FodMap diet, rest, avoidance of stress, and light exercise such as pilates.
+Since men don’t understand endometriosis, having a partner who does helps women a lot.